XpiritBV/mini-hacks/Version-your-App-in-VSTS-Build/readme.md

-# Build Hack - Version your Application #
+# Version your App in VSTS Build #

 ## Challenge ##
 In this Mini-Hack you will learn to add additional build steps to your build definition.
 In this hack you will execute a custom PowerShell file to version your assemblies.
 This build will use a local build agent to build it.